The Sacrament of Baptism

 The Sacrament of Matrimony

-Contact the Parish office at least nine months prior to the anticipated date.
-Only those who are parishioners, or parents of Christ The King parishioners may be married.
+Contact the Parish office at least six months prior to the anticipated date.
+Only those who are parishioners, or those whose parents are Christ The King parishioners may be married.

 The Sacrament of Holy Orders